danwing/referee/draft-xyzzy-referee.md

 ## Key Lifetime (Rotating Public Key) {#key-lifetime}

-The raw public keys in a server and in the Referee might be occasionally be changed, as discussed in this section.
+For security hygiene, the raw public keys in a server and in the Referee are occasionally changed.
+This section discusses how such changes are handled by a Referee system.

 ### Server

 If a server's raw public key changes the new key has to be installed into the network's Referee.
-To automate such changes, the server could communicate with the Referee and prove possession of its (old) private key (using TLS client authentication or using application-layer mechanism such as JSON Web Signature) to update the Referee to its new public key.
+To automate such changes, the server could connect to the Referee and prove possession of its (old) private key (using TLS client authentication or using application-layer mechanism such as JSON Web Signature) and publish its new public key using an HTTP PUT.

 ### Referee